KarolXX/Todo-app-Spring-Boot-/README.md

 # Todo-app-Spring-Boot
 ### This project was made for educational purposes so some features like filter, interceptor or aspect that only log the request method and URI may seem nonsensial
+### In this app I did not divide classes into packages by domains (task, group, project) as usual I prefer to do it, only by class roles (controller, logic, model).
 ### Technologies:
 * Java v.
 11
 * Spring Boot v.
 2.4.3